miso-lims/walkthroughs/tutorial-detailed-samples.md

 Create a {{ site.slide_class }} from one of your Tissue samples.

-1. On the _Samples_ page, enter your project name in the search box.
+1. On the _Samples_ page, enter your project short name in the search box.
 1. Check the box for the {{ site.tissue_class }} you created in exercise 2.1.
 It will have tissue origin
    {{ site.tissue_origin_1 }} and tissue type {{ site.tissue_type_1 }}.
 1. Click the _Propagate_ button at the top left of the table.